viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 I connected a voltage reference to the unipolar auxiliary channel VAUX[1] of my Cora Z7.
 My freshly calibrated 6½ digits multimeter measured the reference as 2.495 V.
 I let the XADC digitize 6400 samples at 1 Msps using the [software app](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main/sources/XADC_tutorial_app) shared in this repository.
 The mean value of the 6400 samples was 2.498 V.

 Only a 3 mV difference between a Cora Z7 and an expensive digital multimeter is an excellent result!
-Mind that the Cora Z7 board doesn't provide an external voltage reference for XADC calibration and that two resistors forming a voltage divider are placed before the VAUX[1] input.
+Mind that the Cora Z7 board doesn't provide an external voltage reference for XADC calibration and that two resistors forming a voltage divider are placed before the VAUX[1] input, i.e., tolerances of the resistors are at play here.
 Doing the averaging is no "cheating."
 Every high-precision voltmeter does the same.

 The following figure shows the first 800 samples of my XADC measurement.

 <img src="pictures\Cora_Z7_2.495V_reading.png">

-We see that the noise makes most of the samples oscillate in an 8-bit interval of the 12-bit measurement.
+We see that the noise makes most of the samples oscillate in an interval of 8 bits (8 values) of the 12-bit measurement.
 One bit represents a 0.81 mV change in the measured voltage.

+I mentioned earlier that the XADC can be configured to do averaging of samples.
+Is set 64-sample averaging by calling `XSysMon_SetAvg(&XADCInstance, XSM_AVG_64_SAMPLES);` and caputed 100 samples, which are shown on the next figure.

 with 64 averaging: Mean Value: 2.49815 V

 <img src="pictures\Cora_Z7_2.495V_64avg_reading.png">

-bla
+The signal is much cleaner now.
+Basic sample rate of the XADC is still 1 Msps, but it evarages 64 samples before it produces one sample as the output.
+The apparent sample rate is therefore 15.6 ksps ($`1000k/64´=15.6k`$ )

 ## DMA